mohamediliasskaddar/TARL-WEB-/README.md

 ## ⚙️ How It Works

 1. **User Authentication:** Users create an account through Firebase authentication.
-Principals can assign any role, and administrators can assign teacher role and create parents accounts that parents can use to log in the mobile aplication [Parents App](https://github.com/najlae01/mathoria-parent-app).
+Principals can assign any role, and administrators can assign teacher role and create parents accounts that parents can use to log in the mobile aplication.
 2. **Student Registration:** Teachers create student accounts and generate QR codes that students can use to authenticate in Mathoria game.
 3. **Profile Sync:** Student profiles sync with Mathoria, enabling test access.
 4. **Monitoring:** Principals, administrators, teachers can view tailored performance data and analytics based on their assigned roles.